The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Sparse Autoencoders

-Across all methods, we observe a consistent pattern: using the average of local \supers{} derived from SAE concepts produces attribution maps that align better with ground truth labels and score higher on faithfulness.
-On image datasets, \supers{} improves scores in nearly every setting, often by non-trivial margins.
+Across all methods, we observe a consistent pattern: using the average of local \supers{} derived from SAE concepts produces attribution maps that align better with ground truth labels.
+Here, these \supers{} correspond to high-activation tokens, though not as sparse a subset as for the other concept vector types.
+On image datasets, this high-activation SAE signal improves scores in nearly every setting, often by non-trivial margins.
 Similar trends appear in text, where \supers{} again provides the strongest performance in most cases.

-While the average $F_1$ across all concepts remains modest relative to supervised baselines, the results highlight a consistent trend: even for SAEs, \supers{} consistently provides a more accurate signal for both concept detection and attribution than global CLS-based pooling.
-This suggests that fine-grained, token-level alignment is crucial for extracting interpretable signals from unsupervised representations.
+While the average $F_1$ across all concepts remains modest relative to supervised baselines, the results highlight a consistent trend: even for SAEs, high-activation tokens provide a more accurate signal for both concept detection and attribution than global CLS-based pooling.